prefixy/prefixy/docs/api.md

 ### 4.3.
 Successful Response:

-The response status code is 200 OK or 201 Created.
+The response status code is 200 OK.

 ```json
 {